-As noted in Section 3.4.2, no federally listed threatened or endangered species are known to occur on Nellis AFB near the proposed activities and no federally designated critical habitat is present on the Installation.
-As discussed in Section 3.4.2.2, previous surveys for the desert tortoise on Nellis AFB have identified desert tortoises in Area II, the eastern part of Area I, and on the Small Arms Range (Nellis AFB, 2019a).
+As noted in Section 3.4.2, no federally designated critical habitat is present on the Installation.
+As discussed in Section 3.4.2.2, previous surveys for the desert tortoise on Nellis AFB have identified desert tortoises in Area II, the eastern part of Area I, and on the Small Arms Range (Nellis AFB, 2024).
 The proposed facilities would be located on previously disturbed land on Nellis AFB grounds in the western part of Area I. Therefore, no proposed construction activities would occur where desert tortoises have previously been found.